KenYu910645/KenYu910645.github.io/_projects/project_amr.md

     The luggage-carrying AMR operated in hotel
 </div>

-## Localization Approach
+## Approach - Robot Localization

 To accurately localize the robot within the hotel, we utilize an algorithm based on LiDAR data, known as Adaptive Monte Carlo Localization (AMCL).
 This robust method compares LiDAR data against the hotel's map to determine the robot's most probable location.
-Essentially, it's a particle filter approach, considering multiple potential robot locations simultaneously.
+Essentially, it is based on particle filter, which consider multiple potential robot locations simultaneously.
 The estimated robot location is then derived as the mean of all these 'particle' hypotheses.

-However, relying solely on 2D LiDAR data for localization in complex environments like our hotel can be challenging.
+However, relying solely on 2D LiDAR data for localization in complex environments can be challenging.
 The robot occasionally loses its bearings in long corridors, where the algorithm struggles to converge due to indistinct environmental features.

-To address this, we've placed fiducial markers in critical areas, particularly where the robot tends to lose localization.
-These markers are detected by the robot's top-view and rear-view cameras, serving as auxiliary aids in maintaining localization throughout its journey.
+To address this issue, we've placed fiducial markers in hotel.
+These markers are detected by the robot's top-view and rear-view cameras, serving as auxiliary aids in maintaining localization throughout its mission.

-Overall, our robot's localization strategy combines two methods: LiDAR-based positioning, which identifies the most likely location by comparing data with the hotel map, and camera-based localization, using fiducial markers to assist the robot in challenging environments.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">